-- The address on your photo ID does NOT need to be an exact match to your name in the poll book (for example, “Rob" versus “Robert,” or “Sue” instead of “Susan”).
+- The name on your photo ID does NOT need to be an exact match to your name in the poll book (for example, “Rob" versus “Robert,” or “Sue” instead of “Susan”).

 - You will need to show one of the photo ID types listed below.
-Please note that there is no such thing as a "Voter ID Card."
+Please note that there is no such thing as a "Voter ID Card".

-The following photo IDs are acceptable, even if they are recently expired (as long the ID did not expire before the last Fall General Election).
+The following photo IDs are acceptable, even if they are recently expired (as long the ID did not expire before the last Fall General Election):

 - A Wisconsin Driver License, even if driving privileges are revoked or suspended

 - A Wisconsin Identification Card issued by the Department of Motor Vehicles (available for free)